 Order up: it’s a caramel iced latte!
-One of the most beloved iced coffee drinks with a delicious combination of rich espresso, buttery caramel, and creamy, luxurious texture.
+One of the most beloved iced coffee drinks with a delicious combination of rich espresso, buttery caramel, and its creamy, luxurious texture.

 Iced caramel latte with whipped cream and caramel drizzle.